 Compile the IPA file

 You can now compile the IPA installer file using ADT.
 You

-must have your Apple developer certificate and private key in P12
+must have your Apple certificate and private key in P12

 Run the ADT utility with the following options, replacing the